The Story So Far

 Then Umberto stretched himself to his full, impressive height.
 “There’s also a way deeper into trouble, son, but I don’t suggest going down that path.
 Now, you’re in our way.”
 He walked forward, his left hand reaching out and brushing the figure aside.

 The assassin stabbed and his two fellows lunged in.
-Jacyntha pushed Neuvil ahead and then swam-moved between the attackers, elbowing one in the ribs and driving her knee into the small of the other’s back.
+Jacyntha pushed Neuvil ahead and then did the swim-move to slip between the attackers, elbowing one in the ribs and driving her knee into the small of the other’s back.
 Umberto snagged the first assassin’s wrist and twisted.
 The figure leapt and spun to come down on the other side of Umberto’s arm, escaping the arm-breaking torque on the wrist.
 But Thordwall’s bodyguard kicked out the assassin’s feet as they touched down.
 The Dark Elf crashed to the cobblestones.
 Then he spun around and drove the ball of his hand into the face of the assassin Jacyntha had elbowed.
 A female’s voice wailed from beneath the darkened cowl and she pitched backwards clutching her head.
 Jacyntha danced with the third for a few moments before Neuvil drove his fist into the back of the figure’s head.
 No other assassins dropped down from the heights to help the three now lying prone on the cobblestones.

 Umberto went over to the one who had spoken to them and actually helped the Dark Elf sit up.
 He held up the assassin’s dagger and said, “That’s very nice of you.
 I’ve always wanted a Dark Elf dagger.”
 Then he leaned in to the assassin’s face and said, “Here’s a final piece of advice, son.
 When you’re up against a veteran, see, don’t let him get within grappling distance.”
 He pulled the assassin upright and clapped the Dark Elf on the back, “Now, bugger off.”